Information for U.S. Citizens in Russia – Travel Options Out of Russia

 • There are currently no ferries operating from Russia to Finland.

-• Travelers may not cross the land border on foot.
+• When the border is open, travelers may not cross the land border on foot.

-• U.S. Citizens with expired passports may transit Finland en route the United States, but must contact the U.S. Embassy in Helsinki at HelsinkiACS@state.gov in advance and provide the traveler’s name, arrival time, vehicle information, and U.S. airline ticket information.
+U.S. citizens with expired passports may transit Finland to the United States, but they must contact the U.S. Embassy in Helsinki at HelsinkiACS@state.gov in advance and provide the traveler’s name, arrival time, vehicle information, and U.S. airline ticket information.

 Georgia